 Narcotics Overdose Dangers

-One of the biggest dangers of a person overdosing on a narcotic drug is the loss of consciousness.
-Narcotics have the ability to render a person unconscious and if this occurs they may not be able to receive medical attention unless another person finds them.
+One of the biggest dangers of overdosing on a narcotic drug is the loss of consciousness.
+Narcotics tend to render a person unconscious, and if this occurs, they may not be able to receive medical attention unless another person finds them.

-The second biggest problem associated with a narcotics overdose is the fact that a person can stop breathing.
+The second biggest problem associated with a narcotics overdose is that the user might stop breathing.
 When a person uses a narcotic, the drug will depress their respiratory system, and if a person takes too much of the drug, their respiratory system can shut down, which will cause them to stop breathing.

-A narcotics overdose can cause damage to a person’s liver and kidneys and can cause a person’s heart rate to slow down to the point of cardiac arrest.
-If medical attention is not promptly received, the dangers from a narcotics overdose can lead to a person ending up in a coma or possible death.
-Narcotics overdose dangers are not well understood and thousands of people in America die from them each year.
-If a person suffers from a narcotic addiciton they should receive information and help from a narcotics addiction treatment facility so that can stop using the lethal drug.
+A narcotics overdose can cause damage to a person’s liver and kidneys and can cause their heart rate to slow down to the point of cardiac arrest.
+If medical attention isn’t promptly received, the dangers from a narcotics overdose can lead to a person ending up in a coma or possible death.
+Narcotics overdose dangers always sound like they’ll happen to “someone else,” but know that thousands die each year.
+If a person suffers from a narcotic addiction, they should receive information and guidance from a narcotics addiction treatment facility.

-If you or someone you love is at risk of narcotics overdose, call 800-934-1582(Who Answers?) now to find treatment programs that can help.
+If you or someone you love is at risk of narcotics overdose, call 800-934-1582(Sponsored) now to find treatment programs that can help.

 the Take-Away